 How to Help Ease Sinus Inflammation

 Veterinarians usually prescribe antibiotics to treat infections in cats.
 They may also order X-rays to diagnose diseases and decide the best course of treatment.

-At Prana Pets, we carry sinus support and a nasal decongestant.
-Sinu-Help Cats has a formula derived from natural herbs to treat breathing problems or allergies.
-Using this will help unblock clogged nasal passages while reducing pain from sinus headaches.
+At Prana Pets, our Sinus Support is a natural nasal decongestant for cats.
+Sinus Support for Cats is made from a proprietary blend of natural herbs to treat breathing problems or allergies.
+This natural supplement can help unblock clogged nasal passages while reducing discomfort from sinus headaches.

-Provide Nutritional Support For Cat Health WIth Prana Pets
+Provide Natural Support For Cat Health With Prana Pets

-Prana Pets is more than ready to treat your pets with herbal health supplements.
+Prana Pets is more than ready to help your cats with herbal health supplements.
 We turn to the power of nature to find solutions to chronic health problems, to reduce long-term side effects.